Elliot-D-Hill/ct2vl/README.md

     python3 -m ct2vl calibrate 37.96 100.0 positive_traces_with_ct_values.csv

-Once ct2vl has been calibrated, convert Ct values to viral loads run
+Once ct2vl has been calibrated, Ct values can we converted to viral loads with

     python3 -m ct2vl convert Ct